PrivacyManifestoDev/privacymanifesto.dev/README.md

 - We do not use third party software that leaks information about users and/or sell information about users
 - Technologists inherently play a guiding role in thinking about privacy because we are uniquely positioned to understand where and how user information is collected, sold, etc.
 - Users are smart and may elect to forego privacy considerations when they are laid out clearly
+- We do not ourselves (nor do we use 3rd parties that) engage in background processes that enrich information about users or prospects to better target them

 ## Signatories